BorgNumberOne/Weishaupt_CanApiJson/README.md

 **short:**
 Read values from your and control your Weishaupt gas heating device, oil heating system or heat pump with:
 Curl (AmigaOS, OpenWrt, Dos, Windows, Linux, OpenWrt);
-Controlling your Weishaupt device even with: FHEM, Node-Red, OpenHab, IoBroker, Home Assistant implementations should be possible without any problems.
+Controlling your Weishaupt device even with:
+FHEM, Node-Red, OpenHab, IoBroker, Home Assistantbimplementations should be possible without any problems.
 Basically, you just need to know the CanApiJson datagram structure and the CanApiJson datagram magic patterns mapping table(see below).

 **long:** just keep reading